yrashk/pg-predicate-tailxid-assertion-issue/README.md

 So far, I was only able to reproduce this on macOS, but quite consistently.

+You can use `script.sh` in this repo to run the test (be aware that'll install Rust on you)

 # How to build Postgres with assertions enabled?

 This is how it has to be configured: